Emergency Council Meeting Today – March 16, 2020 re: COVID-19

 Before heading out on the road, please check www.511on.ca to find out the timing of the closures and lane reductions and plan your route based on that information.

 Ticks & Lyme Disease Prevention

 Lyme disease and other tick-borne illnesses are having an increasing effect on the lives of Ontarian residents.
-The number of confirmed and probable Lyme disease cases in Ontario more than tripled in 2017 (987 cases) compared to the previous five year average of 314 per year.

 As a rural community, Augusta Township residents are more likely to encounter ticks in their day to day activities, whether working or enjoying the outdoors.
 Affected individuals experience persistent symptoms and long-term complications that affect their physical, emotional, mental and financial well-being.